Friars score 51 unanswered points for 55th straight win

 “We just apply what we learn in practice and it showed up in the game,” added Gogue.

-From the opening whistle, the visiting Friars made its presence felt, recovering the fumbled kickoff.
-Then on the Friars’ first play from offense, first-and-ten from the Islanders’ 20-yard line, Gogue carved through the defense for his first score.
+From the opening whistle, the visiting Friars made their presence felt, recovering the fumbled kickoff.
+Then, on the Friars first play of offense, first-and-ten from the Islanders 20-yard line, Gogue carved through the defense for his first score.
 In less than 20 seconds, the Friars led 6-0.

 With the game quickly becoming a runaway, Father Duenas head coach Bruce Meno pulled the majority of his starters.
 But with a roster packed with talent, Kaleb Salas replaced starting quarterback Alex Sojo and linebacker Colin Ada helped punish a trio of Islander quarterbacks.
-Ada, with five sacks and several tackles, sent JFK’s offensive backwards, searching for options.
+Ada, with five sacks and several tackles, sent JFK’s offense backward, searching for options.

 With enough time in the half for a few more drives, Salas threw two touchdown passes, a six-yard strike to Daryn Lujan and a 30-yarder to Tanner Costa.